electric-eloquence/fp-stylus/README.md

 There is also a 'stylus:no-comments' task, which will output CSS without line comments.
 You probably want this to process CSS destined for production.

+In a full (main) Fepper installation, there should already be a `source/_styles/src/stylus` directory.
+Create one if it doesn't exist.